Warmyone/Are-there-free-tools-setups-for-cached-distributed-C-compiling-with-CMake-on-Windows-/README.md

 ## Research

 ### Summary
 There are great free solutions for Unix-like systems but they do not support Windows.
-For Windows with CMake there are some free but outdated options for caching. [sccache] seems to be the only aplicable option which might force us to switch the compiler to be able to cache when debugging.
+For Windows with CMake there are some free but outdated options for caching. [sccache] seems to be the only applicable option which might force us to switch the compiler to be able to cache when debugging.
 There seems to be no free solution for distribution.
 Also there are fee required options for caching and distribution.
 [FastBuild] would be a perfect fit but there is no CMake generator for it.

 ### CMake
 On Unix-like systems one can easily setup caching with CMake. *code from [modern-cmake](https://cliutils.gitlab.io/modern-cmake/chapters/features/utilities.html)*